OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 You'll need a working knowledge about both the Java-based Android environment and the Linux OS and Kernel that forms the basis of Android (better yet, they’d know all these components inside out).
 Plus, they need the right toolset to deal with both native code and bytecode running inside the Java virtual machine.

-Note that in the following sections we'll use the OWASP Mobile Testing Guide Crackmes [] as examples for demonstrating various reverse engineering techniques, so expect partial spoilers.
+Note that in the following sections we'll use the OWASP Mobile Testing Guide Crackmes [2] as examples for demonstrating various reverse engineering techniques, so expect partial spoilers.
 We encourage you to have a crack at the challenges first before reading on!

 ### What You Need

-To get the development environment ready, simply download Google’s Android Studio.
+At the very minimum, you'll need the Android SDK [1].
+The SDK contains basic utilities for dealing with Android Apps and ELF binaries, the Android Debugging Bridge (ADB) client, and tools to help with tracing and debugging.
+To get the SDK, simply download Google’s Android Studio.
 It comes with a SDK Manager app that lets you install the Android SDK tools and manage SDKs for various API levels, as well as the emulator and an AVD Manager application to create emulator images.
 Android Studio can be downloaded from the Android download page:

 https://developer.android.com/develop/index.html

 You’ll also need the Android NDK for compiling anything that creates native code.
 The NDK contains prebuilt toolchains for cross-compiling native code for different architectures.
-The NDK is available as a separate download: https://developer.android.com/ndk/downloads/index.html
+The NDK can be installed via SDK Manager, and is also available as a standalone download:

+https://developer.android.com/ndk/downloads/index.html

 After you downloaded the SDK, create a standalone toolchain for Android Lollipop (API 21):